khangvtran/angelhack-nationwide/readme.md

 ## App Description

+In [Nationwide Hackathon May 2018](http://nationwidehackathon.com/), five men came together to produce a wondrous creation of technology: NaviGarden.
 NaviGarden is a web application that assists millenial home buyers in navigating the complex chore of home buying, preparing them to be responsible home buyers.
 With a simple web browser, your typical millenial can input their financial data, visualize nearby homes they can afford, and make responsible decisions on purchasing their first home.

 ## Design Elements